 For more information about client deduplication logging, see the description of "Client deduplication proxy plug-in" in the "MSDP log files" topic.
-See "NetBackup MSDP log files" on page 357.

 Restore or duplication fails

 The media open error (83) message appears in the NetBackup Administration Console Activity Monitor.